Cantlay, Schauffele shatter 54-hole mark, take 5-shot lead

 Cantlay and Schauffele, who trailed briefly during the round, made just one birdie in the first four holes.
 They eagled the par-5 seventh and began the back nine with four consecutive birdies.

-After making par at the par-4 14th, Cantlay and Schauffele birdied the final four holes.
+After making par at the par-4 14th, Cantlay birdied the next three holes and Schauffele birdied the par-5 18th.

+“In a format like today you’re just trying to birdie every single hole, and tomorrow will be more patient, solid, smart golf, and that’s something we’re both really good at, so we’re looking forward to the challenge,” Cantlay said.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.